jareff-g/ALT-Scann8/README.md

 - Improved outgoing film winding algorithm

 __Important notes:__
 - Always use both ALT-Scann8 modules (UI + Arduino) toghether, do not mix with T-Scann8 original software.
-Even if it might work, code has been included to prevent such mixed usage in order to prevent possible issues.
+At this point in time (October 2023) the interface between both has changed a lot and is no longer compatible.
-- ALT-Scann8 uses a modified algorithm to collect outgoing film in order to maintain the tension on the film, so that the grip of the capstan is correct.
-It might a bit more agressive than the original algorithm, therefore I reccomend to use a microswitch in the traction switch of T-Scann8, as described [here](https://www.thingiverse.com/thing:5541340)
+- ALT-Scann8 behavior in some areas is not neccesarily the same as T-Scann 8.
+For better performance, I reccomend to use a pich roller (details in [T-Scann 8 mods page](https://github.com/jareff-g/ALT-Scann8/wiki/T%E2%80%90Scann-8-mods) in the wiki) to help the capstan keep traction.